gferreira/fb-variable-values/docs/pages/reference/glyph-validator.md

 </div>
 <div class='col' markdown='1'>
 get default…
-: Open a dialog to select the default source to check the current font against.
+: Open a dialog to select the source to check against the _current font_

 reload
-: Reload the default font from disk (in case it has changed).
+: Reload the selected source from disk (in case it has changed).

 checks
 : Select which glyph attributes to check and report on.